Mental health in sport

 Sports organisations should always aim to create environments where young people feel safe and supported.
 This could include:

-• all staff being trained in basic mental health awareness with an ability to use the correct language and challenge discrimination
+• all staff being trained in basic mental health awareness, able to use the correct language and challenge discrimination

-• all staff having a general understanding of the pressures that young people might face as a result of competitive sport
+• all staff having a general understanding of the pressures that young people can face in competitive sport

-• a welcoming, inclusive club that treats everyone from all race, faiths, genders and any other demographic markers, as an individual with their own needs
+• a welcoming, inclusive club that treats people from all races, faiths, genders and any other demographic markers, as an individual with their own needs

 • safeguarding leads that feel confident they could identify and refer young people who are experiencing suicidal thoughts and feelings

-• challenge and address instances of poor negative, aggressive, racist, homophobic, transphobic or sexist bullying behaviour amongst young people
+• challenging and addressing poor negative, aggressive, racist, homophobic, transphobic or sexist bullying behaviour amongst young people

 • staff that ask how young people feel about taking part, listen to their answers and offer help and support if needed

-• an organisation that respects its members and their feeling
+• being an organisation that respects members and their feelings

 • a healthy competitiveness that embraces personal development as well as results or wins

-• promoting the details of mental health support services and making them available to young people (see the 'Resources' tab)
+• effective signposting, including promoting the details of mental health support services and making them available to young people, for example Childline

 • staff that know where and how to raise any serious concerns about a young person’s wellbeing, including internal reporting procedures, the NSPCC helpline and the police – if they believe a young person is at an immediate risk of harm